mheap/nexmo-developer/_examples/concepts/guides/webhooks-setup/voice.md

 Inside an NCCO, the following action types take a webhook URL for use when that action is executed:

 * [record.eventUrl](/voice/guides/ncco-reference#record) - set the webhook endpoint that receives information about the recording for a Call or Conversation
-* [conversation.eventUrl](/voice/guides/ncco-reference#conversation) - set the URL to the webhook endpoint Nexmo calls asynchronously when a conversation changes state for this conversation action
+* [conversation.eventUrl](/voice/guides/ncco-reference#conversation) - set the URL to the webhook endpoint Vonage calls asynchronously when a conversation changes state for this conversation action
-* [connect.eventUrl](/voice/guides/ncco-reference#connect) - set the URL to the webhook endpoint Nexmo calls asynchronously when a conversation changes state for this connect action
+* [connect.eventUrl](/voice/guides/ncco-reference#connect) - set the URL to the webhook endpoint Vonage calls asynchronously when a conversation changes state for this connect action
-* [input.eventUrl](/voice/guides/ncco-reference#input) - set the URL to the webhook endpoint Nexmo sends the digits pressed by the callee
+* [input.eventUrl](/voice/guides/ncco-reference#input) - set the URL to the webhook endpoint Vonage sends the digits pressed by the callee
 * [stream.streamUrl](/voice/guides/ncco-reference#stream) - set an array of URLs pointing to the webhook endpoints hosting the audio file to stream to the Call or Conversation